adamsilver/maintainablecss.com-jekyll/_chapters/12-faqs.md

 ## When should I use this?

-This approach works well when your building long-lived, bespokely designed, responsive sites that scale and evolve over time.
+If you like to keep things truly simple, use this approach.
+It works well if your building long-lived, bespokely designed, responsive sites that scale and evolve over time.

 ## What if I don't want to use it?

 If you don't like it, feel free not to use it.
 Or use the bits you do like.
-If something isn't working well, please let me know and perhaps we can document how to solve this for everyone else.
+If something doesn't work well, let me know and we can work out.

-## Isn't this the same as [insert methodology here]?
+## Isn't this the same as [methodology]?

 These guides are the result of building many different types of websites.
 I've been influenced by many different experiences, requirements and people that I've worked with.